jm-0x/jonmilles_florentxlundaisociety/README.md

 - **Python 3.11+** and [`uv`](https://docs.astral.sh/uv/) (`curl -LsSf https://astral.sh/uv/install.sh | sh`).
 - **Node 18+** and `npm` (Node 22 is what the project was developed on).
 - **Optional**: NVIDIA GPU with a driver supporting CUDA 12.x.
-The app runs on CPU just fine — see the CPU-only install below.
+The app runs on CPU just fine, see the CPU-only install below.

 ### Setup